prafulbagai/Coursera/README.md

 7) If everything works well till now, you should now be good to go.
 Run python manage.py runserver.

+8) Browse to `127.0.0.1:8000/courses`

-8) You can also have a look at the demo URL of the app (deployed on Heroku):- https://infinite-retreat-7043.herokuapp.com/courses/
+9) You can also have a look at the demo URL of the app (deployed on Heroku):- https://infinite-retreat-7043.herokuapp.com/courses/